visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### Reddit

-- Monitor global posts or choose specific subreddits (up to 10)
+- Monitor global posts or choose specific subreddits (up to 10).
+Additional subreddits for extra cost
 - Must join subreddit before monitoring
 - Monitors post titles only, click to view the content available on devi
 - AI generated responses from within Devi